strangerstudios/pmpro-bbpress/readme.txt

 1. The "Require Membership" meta box for controlling forum access.

 == Changelog ==
+= 1.4 =
+* Removed TGM and using different methods to make sure PMPro and bbPress are activated.
+* Changed forum check to use template_redirect instead of wp hook.

 = 1.3 =
 * Updated TGM Plugin Activation class